 For example, this link https://demo.tastewp.com/elementor-bundle will install the Astra theme as well as Elementor page builder with a couple of its complimentary plugins.
 The cool thing about the demo links is that they can also be created with free, premium, and custom plugins.

 Breaking down a website is not too hard to do, especially for solopreneurs, bloggers, and starters in the WordPress world.
 To prevent this unwanted event, webmasters and developers rightfully choose to conduct tests and experiments on safe grounds.

 TasteWP users have test sites hosted separately from their own servers, completely safe from doing any harm to their live sites with bad code and incompatible plugins.

 Having a remote testing site can be good from the security perspective too, especially in cases when you need to test code or software that you don’t entirely trust, thus preventing security breaches.

-Compared to local solutions, TasteWP test sites are not just unbelievably faster to set up, but they also don’t require any resources or cleaning up behind, as they are automatically cleaned up (deleted) after some time.
+Compared to local solutions, TasteWP test sites are not just unbelievably faster to set up, but they also don’t require any resources or cleaning up, as they are automatically cleaned up (deleted) after some time.

 Available worldwide, TasteWP connects developers and clients, teachers and students, and serves WordPress veterans as well as fresh enthusiasts, as each of them is giving its own purpose to it.
 If you often browse through the WordPress plugins repository, you might have already come across a plugin that offers a demo on TasteWP.

-We gave you some ideas on how you can use TasteWP, but that is entirely up to you.
+We gave you some ideas on how you can use TasteWP to launch a free WordPress test site with TasteWP, but that is entirely up to you.
 And since it is completely free, why not take it out for a spin right now?